-Endovenous laser ablation: Endovenous laser ablation is one of the safest and most effective treatment for larger, problem causing veins that are often the source of varicose veins.
-It precisely targets individual problem causing veins and closes them in a controlled fashion with minimal discomfort.
+- Endovenous laser ablation: Endovenous laser ablation is one of the safest and most effective treatments for larger, problem causing veins that are often the source of varicose veins.
+It precisely targets individual problems causing veins and closes them in a controlled fashion with minimal discomfort.
 It is an outpatient procedure that takes approximately one hour, with the majority of patients able to drive themselves to and from the office.

-Ambulatory Phlebectomy- An ambulatory phlebectomy involves physical removal of a bulging vein.
-The areas is numbed to ensure minimal to no discomfort, and the vein is removed through tiny incisions using a small hook that leave virtually no scarring.
+- Ambulatory Phlebectomy – An ambulatory phlebectomy involves the physical removal of a bulging vein.
+The areas is numbed to ensure minimal to no discomfort, and the vein is removed through tiny incisions using a small hook that leaves virtually no scarring.
 As with the other vein procedures, removal of the diseased leg veins can lead to improvement of the aching, swelling and night cramps that come with vein disease.